 This is the process of dyeing and finishing, where you bring the fabric to a semi-finished state.
 The dyeing process involves adding color to the fabric, while the finishing process involves adding chemicals.
 In a few cases, textile printing is also included.

-The process involves using printers on the fabrics where chemicals are heat-activated and applied on the fabrics.
+The process involves using printers on the fabrics where chemicals are heat-activated and applied to the fabrics.

 Step 5 – Garments Manufacturing